josmar-crwdstffng/angular/aio/content/tutorial/toh-pt5.md

 ## Add a dashboard view

 Routing makes more sense when there are multiple views.
-So far there's only the heroes view.
+So far there is only the heroes view.

 Add a `DashboardComponent` using the CLI: